SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Applejack asks, "Can we have a normal conversation?
 We're just trying to talk here."

-I, the real Twilight Sparkle say, "Why don't you like my changes?
+I, the real Twilight Sparkle, say, "Why don't you like my changes?
 I'm just doing my job."

 Pinkie protests the current destruction of this story.
 "You're supposed to narrate the story how it happens, not lie and change facts."